Operator Shifting for Noisy Elliptic Systems

 \section{Conclusion}

 In this paper we have presented a novel method for reducing error in elliptic systems corrupted by noise that requires only a single sample of a corrupted system.
-We have introduced the AG and EAG methods, as well as the T-EAG and AST-EAG methods for efficiently approximating EAG.
-Moreover, we have proved multiple important theorems that underlie our methods -- this includes the error reduction bound in \cref{thm:fullOpAug} for the AG method, as well as monotone convergence guarantees \cref{thm:eag} and \cref{thm:steag} that provide justification and intuition for the T-EAG and AST-EAG methods.
+We have introduced the GS and ES methods, as well as the ES-T and ES-TRA methods for efficiently approximating ES.
+Moreover, we have proved multiple important theorems that underlie our methods -- this includes the error reduction bounds in \cref{thm:fullOpAug_revision} and \cref{thm:fullOpAugEnergy} for the GS and ES methods respectively, as well as monotone convergence guarantees \cref{thm:eag} and \cref{thm:steag} that provide justification and intuition for the ES-T and ES-TRA methods.

-Furthermore, we have demonstrated in our numerical experiments that the operator augmentation methods we presented are effective in many different scenarios and different noise models -- consistently providing a $2\times$ reduction in energy mean-squared error, and often a significantly higher reduction in $L^2$ error.
-We have also shown that T-EAG and AST-EAG converge relatively quickly to EAG, which makes these truncated method good alternatives when solving a large number of matrix systems is computationally intractable.
+Furthermore, we have demonstrated in our numerical experiments that the operator shifting methods we presented are effective in many different scenarios and different noise models -- consistently providing a $2\times$ reduction in energy mean-squared error, and often a significantly higher reduction in $L^2$ error.
+We have also shown that ES-T and ES-TRA converge relatively quickly to ES, which makes these truncated method good alternatives when solving a large number of matrix systems is computationally intractable.

 Our numerical results also make clear the relative benefits and trade-offs of the different augmentation methods; these are seen in \cref{tab:methodcomp}.
-As per these trade-offs, we recommend using EAG if computation is not an issue.
-If computation is an issue, we recommend using hard-window (or soft-window) T-EAG, depending on the scenario, and if this approximation seems not to be performing well, or the noise distribution is heavy tailed, then we recommend using AST-EAG.
+As per these trade-offs, we recommend using ES if computation is not an issue.
+If computation is an issue, we recommend using hard-window (or soft-window) ES-T, depending on the scenario, and if this approximation seems not to be performing well, or the noise distribution is heavy tailed, then we recommend using ES-TRA.